-Census population size estimates derived from national otter survey data across Wales and England give a population estimate of 3900 for the study area (Mathews et al. 2018).
-The highest estimates from this study (the summed N{o} from across RBD regions with and without admixed individuals) suggest $N{\rm o}$ values of 185.6 and 170.6 individuals, respectively, which, using the 0.1 ratio generalisation of N{e}/N{c} (Frankham 1995a, 1995b; Hoban et al. 2021), translates to census population sizes of 1856 and 1706 for Wales and England.
-This suggests that the census population size estimate of 3900 otters based on national survey results (which is considered to have low reliability due to the methods used) overestimates the true population size-although upper 95% confidence intervals from the current study encompass estimates of up to 3387 and 3483 (with and without admixed individuals, respectively) which are nearer, but still lower than, the estimate calculated by Mathews et al. (2018).
+Census population size estimates derived from national otter survey data across Wales and England give a population estimate of 3,900 for the study area (Matthews et al. 2018).
+The highest estimates from this study (the summed Ne from across RBD regions with and without admixed individuals) suggest Ne values of 185.6 and 170.6 individuals respectively, which, using the 0.1 ratio generalisation of Ne/Nc (Frankham 1995a,b; Hoban et al. 2021) translates to census population sizes of 1,856 and 1,706 for Wales and England.
+This suggests that the census population size estimate of 3,900 otters based on national survey results (which is considered to have low reliability due to the methods used) overestimates the true population size - although upper 95% confidence intervals from the current study encompass estimates of up to 3,387 and 3,483 (with and without admixed individuals respectively) which are nearer, but still lower than, the estimate calculated by Matthews et al. (2018).

-LDNe (as with other single and two-sample estimators of N{o}) assumes discrete generations, an assumption that otter population demography violates.
-Overlapping generations within a dataset have been shown to produce estimates that are more reflective of the number of breeders than of N{e} , but if the number of cohorts sampled is enough to represent a generation, then the estimate will be approximately equal to N{o} (Waples, Antao, and Luikart 2014).
-Generation time in otters is estimated by Randi et al. (2003) to be 3 years and Pacifici et al. (2013) to be 7.6 years.
-Therefore, despite the presence of generation overlap in our dataset, due to the number of years covered by the sampling regime, we would expect the estimates to be approximately equal to $N{\rm e}$, although estimates using all of the data time points may be more reliable estimates of $N{\rm o}$ than those using temporal subsampling.
-However, recent population size change may also have effects on N{o} estimation, by altering the pattern of linkage disequilibrium, which can bias the estimates either upwards or downwards for a few generations (Waples 2005, 2023).
-Given the population history of otters in the United Kingdom and the results from the BOTTLENECK analyses in our study, our N{o} estimates may be biased due to recent changes in size, further reinforcing the need for continued genetic monitoring of the population.
+LDNe (as with other single and two-sample estimators of Ne) assumes discrete generations, an assumption which otter population demography violates.
+Overlapping generations within a dataset have been shown to produce estimates that are more reflective of the number of breeders than of Ne, but if the number of cohorts sampled is enough to represent a generation, then the estimate will be approximately equal to Ne (Waples et al. 2014).
+Generation time in otters is estimated by Randi et al. (2003) to be 3 years and Pacifi et al. (2013) to be 7.6 years.
+Therefore, despite the presence of generation overlap in our dataset, due to the number of years covered by the sampling regime we would expect the estimates to be approximately equal to Ne, although estimates using all of the data time points may be more reliable estimates of Ne than those using temporal sub-sampling.
+However, recent population size change may also have effects on Ne estimation, by altering the pattern of linkage disequilibrium, which can bias the estimates either upwards or downwards for a few generations (Waples 2005; Waples 2023).
+Given the population history of otters in the UK and the results from the BOTTLENECK analyses in our study, our Ne estimates may be biased due to recent changes in size, further reinforcing the need for continued genetic monitoring of the population.